rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 Almost immediately, I started thinking of the compact Jetsons as ***robot brains*** because they had the integrated GPUs, speed, capacity, and lots of GPIO for realtime handling of multiple sensors, controlling outputs, and modeling cognitive functions.
 In specific instances of this, I built JetBot robots and computer vision workstations for outreach donations to a high school robotics teaching lab.

 Adding to those robot modality aspects, there was the capacity for complex behavioral modeling, spatialization of objects, and neuromorphic modeling.
+For the neuroscientist, the ability to model a real-time functioning modular sensorimotor  system was particularly attractive, given multi-agent approaches to standardized Jetson operating software resources.

 As my emeritus appointment approached, a lot of planning went into setting up an edge AI development laboratory at home.
 This turned out to be most fortunate because the global COVID-19 pandemic started shortly after emeritus conferral, and University  research facilities were shut down for nearly three years.